eclipse-hono/hono/site/documentation/content/user-guide/device-registry.md

 [tenant related resources]({{< relref "/api/management#tenants" >}}).

 {{% notice info %}}
-The JDBC based registry implementation does not support the [search tenants]({{< relref "/api/management#tenants/searchTenants" >}}) operation defined by the Device Registry Management API.
+The JDBC based registry implementation does not support the following features:

+* Tenants can not be retrieved using the [search tenants]({{< relref "/api/management#tenants/searchTenants" >}}) operation defined by the Device Registry Management API.
 Invoking this operation will yield a `501 Not Implemented` response.
+* The *alias* and *trust-anchor-group* properties defined on a tenant are being ignored by the registry.
+Consequently, multiple tenants can not be configured to use the same trust anchor(s).
 {{% /notice %}}

 #### Registration Limits